ProtaStructure Design Guide Loading Generator

 Generally, two load cases are sufficient for the wind loads for standard buildings where windward and leeward facades are similar.
 Load combinations are automatically created separately for the positive and negative directions.

 However, it is necessary to use different load cases in positive and negative directions to define the wind load, especially for the buildings with different windward and leeward facade areas, the cladding and purlins on the sloping roofs of steel structures, and the girts on their surfaces.
-For this purpose, you can define 4 load cases by using the "Define Different Negative Load States" option.
+For this purpose, you can define 4 load cases by using the "Define Separate Negative Load Cases" option.

 Minimum Horizontal Loading